 Ad-Hoc Reunion Support

-Often times, individuals will utilize social media or Adoption.com’s Adoption Registry to jump start their search.
+Often, individuals will utilize social media or Adoption.com’s Adoption Registry to jump-start their search.
 Through this process, you may find and want additional assistance in physically contacting your birth family member to arrange a reunion.
-Licensed private investigators are able to do the surveillance work needed to confirm the identity of the person with whom you wish to locate.
+Licensed private investigators can do the surveillance work needed to confirm the identity of the person with whom you wish to locate.
 Digital forensic investigators can confirm the online identity of an individual with whom you have been communicating.
 They can contact your birth family member directly for you and even arrange your first phone call or meeting in person.
 The cost of this ad-hoc service usually runs 3-5 hours.

 Finding Additional Birth Family Members